Skip to content

 • prompt_compiler receives a template name and the typed input data, and returns a message list.
 This is where you build your prompts.

 Tool factories create tool instances at runtime.
-The factory receives the pipeline config and any per-tool config:
+Each factory receives the pipeline config and any per-tool config.
+Pass them as a dict on compile():

 )